 48 hours in the Zadar Riviera?
+Or stopping off whilst on a cruise?
 Below, we suggest the top 10 things to do in Zadar.

 Zadar is growing in popularity.
 We recommend combining a couple of nights in Zadar with a Croatia island-hopping cruise.